LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 Most clients for Lemmy currently offer the first points (with various degrees of completion), so there is nothing special about Raccoon for Lemmy, whereas the last ones are less common and are directed to more picky users (like me) who like to explore the Lemmy ecosystem and want to be able to group feed contents arbitrarily.
+I also like to be able to customize the appearance of my apps, so the ability to change font face or size and colors was of paramount importance to me.

-The application is under active development, so expect new features to be added (e.g. video support, marking posts as read / hide read posts, etc.) and the layout is going to change and evolve ( hopefully for the better) over time.
+The application is under active development, so expect new features to be added (e.g. video support, mod tools, etc.) and the layout is going to change and evolve (hopefully for the better) over time.

 ## Why was the project started?